JobsSteve/ios-base/Docs/roottabbarcontroller.md

 }
 ```

-## Use MainTabBarController from Storyboard
+## Use MainTabBarController from Storyboard with AppDelegate

 ```objc
 //Transition to MainTabBarController